-Strive to create a varied diet that incorporates a wide range of nutrient-dense foods for optimal health and well-being.
-Make it a habit to read nutrition labels and prioritise whole, unprocessed foods.
+Strive to create a varied diet that incorporates a wide range of nutrient-dense foods for optimal health and wellbeing.
+Make a habit of reading nutrition labels and prioritise whole, unprocessed foods.

 Weight gain and musculoskeletal (MSK) pain

 Maintaining a healthy weight can significantly reduce musculoskeletal pain.
 Excess weight puts additional strain on your joints, particularly in the lower back, hips, knees and feet.
 This extra pressure can accelerate the wear and tear of cartilage, leading to conditions like osteoarthritis.
 Moreover, carrying extra weight can lead to poor posture and muscle imbalances, further exacerbating pain.
 By maintaining a healthy weight, you can reduce this strain, improve mobility and decrease the risk of chronic pain and musculoskeletal issues.